Donna Edwards: Personal life

 Edwards lives in Oxon Hill, Maryland.

 On July 7, 2017, she announced that she had been diagnosed with multiple sclerosis.
-Edwards went on MSNBC programs (including AMJoy on July 15, 2017) to explain how the current health care bill that was up for a vote would affect her as a person with multiple sclerosis, and would affect other people with pre-existing conditions.
-She penned an op-ed for The Washington Post.
+Edwards went on MSNBC programs to speak about how she believed the current health care bill that was up for a vote would affect her as a person with multiple sclerosis, and would affect other people with pre-existing conditions.
+She also penned an op-ed on the subject for The Washington Post.